bscottm/authboss-worked/WALKTHROUGH.md

 - `AuthStorer` contains the [GORM][gorm.io] connection.

-- `WorkedUser` contains all of the state related to a user with an embedded `AuthStorer` pointer and an embedded `UserState` structure.
-The `AuthStorer` pointer enables the Authboss user-related interface functions (confirmations, lock status, ...) to query the database and avoid carrying that data in the `UserState` structure.
+- `WorkedUser` contains all of the state related to a user and user management: an embedded `AuthStorer` pointer and an embedded `UserState` structure.

+  - The `AuthStorer` pointer enables the Authboss user-related interface functions (confirmations, lock status, ...) to query the database and avoids carrying that data in the `UserState` structure.

 - `AuthStorer` specializes the `ServerStorer` and `CreatingServer` interfaces. whereas `WorkedUser` specializes the `ConfirmingServerStorer`,